GLYCAM-Web/website/Examples/JsonApi/README.md

 For detailed doc on how to use curl:
 [https://curl.se/docs/](https://curl.se/docs/)

-To save a file with filename molecule.pdb, set by the website, use:
+To save a file with filename min-gas.pdb, set by the website, use:

-`curl -L -o molecule.pdb [URL]`
+`curl -L -o min-gas.pdb [URL]`

 for example, to download a specific conformer:

-`curl -L -o molecule.pdb https://test.glycam.org/json/download/sequence/cb/3c368bf2-ad73-43f3-a18d-d7d2dc11cf28/1ogg/`
+`curl -L -o min-gas.pdb https://test.glycam.org/json/download/sequence/cb/3c368bf2-ad73-43f3-a18d-d7d2dc11cf28/1ogg/`

 Do be certain that there is not already a file with the same name in your directory.